ricardo4457/crud-laravel-api/readme.md

 ## **Activity Logging**

-- Logs user actions in `activity_log` table.
+- Logs user actions (create/update/delete) for tasks in the `activity_log` table.
 - Configured via `config/activitylog.php`.
 - Uses: `Spatie\Activitylog\Models\Activity`.
+- **Note:** Logging is functional on the backend within the Task model.
+However, activity logs are not yet displayed or utilized in the frontend interface.

 ---

 ## **Frontend Authentication Logic**

-- Auth token is stored in axios header in frontend and in db aswell both have expiration dates frontend wen user decides to logout and backend 24 hours token.
+- Auth token is stored in Axios header and in DB; both have expiration times.
+- Frontend handles logout manually; backend tokens expire after 24 hours.
 - Routes are protected via navigation guards.
 - Axios handles all API communication.
 - On login/register, token is saved and used for future requests.